 The homeowners closed on an 850-square-foot loft apartment in a multi-building complex in Greenwich Village, just a short stroll from Washington Square Park.
 The building dated to 1890 and had formerly housed a cast-iron factory.
 The apartment itself benefited from the structure’s history with high 16-foot ceilings and original detailing.
-The interior finishes were outdated, however, since it had been decades since any renovations had been done to the apartment.
+The interior finishes were outdated, however, since it had been decades since the last renovation.

 They planned to convert the one-bedroom apartment into a two-bedroom while making full use of the ceiling height.
 A mezzanine level around much of the apartment would allow for storage and display of their art and decorative pieces.

-The kitchen was tucked away in a dark corner of the loft, with dark wood cabinetry and black countertops, which did nothing to brighten the room.
+The kitchen was tucked away in a dark corner of the loft, with dark wood cabinetry and black countertops adding to the gloom.
 It made more sense to swap the locations of the bathroom and the kitchen.
-The kitchen was now closer to the core of the home—the dining and living spaces.
-The bathroom itself was sorely in need of a gut—it featured finishes and materials that were far past their prime.
-It was also critical to replace its electrical and plumbing.
+This brought the kitchen closer to the the dining and living spaces.
+The bathroom itself needed a gut renovation.
+Its finish materials and all the wiring and plumbing were deteriorating.

-As their Sweeten contractor began to demo the space, he unearthed…well, earth!
+As their Sweeten contractor began to demo the space, he unearthed…actual earth.
 The contractor found about eight inches of “some kind of dirt floor” beneath the flooring.
-It would be excavated and removed along with the rest of the demolition debris.
-(That was a first for this seasoned contractor.
-He speculated it was perhaps due to the building’s past as a factory.)
+He had to excavate it along with the rest of the demolition debris—a first for this seasoned contractor.
+He speculated it was perhaps due to the building’s past as a factory.

-Out with the old, and in with a new, gallery-like space that featured bright white walls, highlighted with blackened steel accents throughout the space.
-Keeping the finishes simple allowed the airy space to shine.
+They worked to create a gallery-like space featuring bright white walls, highlighted with blackened steel accents.
+Keeping the finishes simple allowed the airiness of the space to shine.

 Although there are now two bedrooms rather than one, the homeowners were able to preserve a sense of expansiveness by not taking the walls all the way up to the ceiling.
-Clear glass transom panels were installed in the bedrooms, as well as in the bathroom so that natural light could still shine in each part of the loft.
+Clear glass clerestory windows were installed in the bedrooms, as well as in the bathroom so that natural light could still shine in each part of the loft.

 An integrated kitchen

-Throughout the hallways, bedroom, kitchen, and bathroom, a steel rail was installed so that a custom library ladder could be used to access the mezzanine areas.
-This unique system used brushed steel for the stationary components.
-The portable ladder, however, was made of aluminum so that it would be lighter for the homeowners to move around the apartment.
+Throughout the hallways, bedroom, kitchen, and bathroom, a steel rail was installed for a custom library ladder, to give access to the mezzanine areas.
+This unique system used brushed steel for the rail and brackets, and black-anodized aluminum for the portable ladder, to make it light enough to carry from room to room.

 While the living room lost a few feet to create the second bedroom, it gained plenty of linear feet in book storage.
 Custom black steel bookcases run along the length of one wall.
-The contractor secured these shelves through to the studs as they were rebuilding the apartment, so it’ll easily hold whatever the homeowners decide to put on it!
+The contractor secured these shelves through to the studs as they were rebuilding the apartment, so they’ll be able to handle any load.

 The living room space opens up to the dining nook, which also houses an upright piano.
-An adjacent gallery wall, decorated with black-framed art and photography, provides visual interest along the interior wall.
+An adjacent gallery wall, decorated with black-framed art, provides visual interest along the interior wall.
 Recessed lighting and statement pendants support the minimalist aesthetic.